tomedunn/the-finished-book/_classes/stunning-strike.md

 These averages (dashed line) along with their 60% confidence intervals (shaded region) are plotted above, in Fig. <a href="#fig:ki-per-stun-prob-dist-conf60-categories" class="fig-ref">4</a>.

 In total, our monk will not experience a significant change in the effectiveness of Stunning Strike against Generic monsters, and on average they'll still fair decently well against both Legendary and Unique monsters.
-However, the lengths of the tails for Legendary and Unique monsters at higher levels makes it much more likely that our monk will face an important monster during a campaign that cannot practically be stunned.
+However, the lengths of the tails of the distributions for Legendary and Unique monsters at higher levels makes it much more likely that our monk will face an important monster during a campaign that cannot practically be stunned.

 ## Attacks per Stun